PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/289-merry-xmas-2018.md

 😛 ) lately, with the DX11 renderer of GSdx quickly catching up to OpenGL accuracy levels thanks to several contributors.
-This large boost in progress was incited by gregory helping out the newcomers with his in-depth knowledge of GSdx, in between his baby\'s sleep sessions, so he deserves a big thank you from all of us.
+This large boost in progress was incited by gregory helping out the newcomers with his in-depth knowledge of GSdx, in between his baby's sleep sessions, so he deserves a big thank you from all of us.
 The core has also been improved, while several big PRs are also close to merging, making this an exciting time for PCSX2!